 RBC Heat Company is 100% owned by RBC Services (Addlestone One) Limited, and therefore Runnymede Borough Council has influence over it via its shares in RBC Investments (Surrey) Limited and RBC Services (Addlestone One) Limited.
-RBCH provides heat and light to all the residential properties within the Addlestone One development and any commercial properties that wish to take it.
+RBCH provides heat and hot water to all the residential properties within the Addlestone One development and any commercial properties that wish to take it.

-The Board of Directors of RBCH include the Council's Director of Commercial Services (acting as Managing Director), the Corporate Director of Resources (acting as Finance Director) and one Councillor acting as a Non Executive Director.
+The Board of Directors of RBCH include the Council's Director of Commercial Services (acting as Managing Director), the Commercial Property Accountant (acting as Finance Director) and two Councillors acting as Non Executive Directors.